combine-org/combine-org.github.io/content/authors/PEtab/_index.md

 - Associated Standards

 interests:

-- <a rel="nofollow" class="external text" href="https://petab.readthedocs.io/en/latest/index.html">PEtab</a> is a data format for specifying parameter estimation problems in systems biology.
+- <a rel="nofollow" class="external text" href="https://petab.readthedocs.io/en/latest/index.html">PEtab</a> provides a tool-independent, machine- and human-readable specification for parameter estimation problems.
+- It standardizes the definition of models, experimental conditions, observables, parameters, and measurement data.
+- PEtab enables reproducible and FAIR parameter estimation workflows across different simulation and optimization tools.
+- The format supports complex experimental designs, including multiple conditions, perturbations, and pre-equilibration.
+- PEtab is widely supported by systems biology tools and integrates with SBML-based modeling workflows.

 ---